 I guess I shouldn’t have been at all surprised when the pastor and the church leaders all ordered pork bbq plates.
 But I’m certain I unwittingly raised an eyebrow!

 North Carolina is famous for pork barbecue, and I know from experience finding a place that serves turkey or chicken bbq is not easy.
 But this was actually a seafood restaurant.
 There were Biblically cleaner foods on the menu than swine flesh.

 When the food arrived, one of the church elders actually said, “Thank you Jesus, for allowing us now to eat this pork!”
 I didn’t know to laugh or cry!

-I realized that day in the restaurant that there was such a huge disconnect in traditional Christian doctrine from what is actually written in the Bible.
+I realized that day in the restaurant that there was disconnect in traditional Christian practice from what is actually written in the Bible.

 But today, we have become divided by denominationalism and agendas.